9 best AI voice agents for customer support (2026 buyer’s guide)

 - Deep integrations with Zendesk, Salesforce, and modern telephony stacks

-Pricing: Quote-only.
-Decagon publicly describes per-conversation and per-resolution pricing models, but does not publish baseline rates.
+Pricing: Quote-only, enterprise pricing.
+Decagon describes per-conversation and per-resolution pricing models publicly, but does not publish baseline rates.
 Pricing varies by volume, automation scope, and deployment complexity.

 Pros: